 As is often the case the children and young adults in the Community swam in the crocodile infested waters of the McArthur River and the Community Elders were extremely concerned to provide a safer swimming environment.
-Xstrata and the Community approached SWPS to design a facility which met the learn to swim and recreational needs of the Indigenous population.
+Xstrata and the Community approached State Wide Pool Services to design a facility which met the learn to swim and recreational needs of the Indigenous population.

-In 2007 SWPS submitted a design for a 25m pool and toddlers pool.
-The Xstrata group took responsibility for the project management and construction of the facility but engaged SWPS to supply and install the more technical aquatic elements of the project.
+In 2007 we submitted a design for a 25-meter pool and toddlers pool.
+The Xstrata group took responsibility for the project management and construction of the facility but engaged us to supply and install the more technical aquatic elements of the project.